rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-upper.png?raw=true" alt="ColorPicker variations upper"/>

->This is pre-release 2.0.0-nullsafety.1 of FlexColorPicker with null safety.
 >
+> This is a **FlexColorPicker 2.0.0 pre-release** with sound null safety.
+>
-> The package documentation has not yet been updated to cover all new features that are being introduced in final 2.0.0 version together with null-safety.
-The changelog covers the major changes and API docs are up to date as well.
-More new features are still coming before to final 2.0.0 release.
+> The package documentation has not yet been updated to cover all new features that are
+> being introduced in final 2.0.0 version together with null-safety.
+The changelog covers
+> the major changes and API docs are up to date as well.
+More new features are still
+> coming before to final 2.0.0 release.
 >

 ### The different types of available color pickers are

 1. Material primary colors and its shades. `ColorPickerType.primary`